-After five years, both washing machines break down when their motors fail.
-As Lara's washing machine is a top-of-the-range good, a reasonable consumer is likely to expect it would last for more than five years and that therefore, Lara could claim her washing machine did not meet the acceptable quality consumer guarantee.
+After 5 years, both washing machines break down when their motors fail.
+As Lara's washing machine is a top-of-the-range good, a reasonable consumer is likely to expect it would last for more than 5 years.
+Therefore, Lara could claim her washing machine did not meet the acceptable quality consumer quarantee.
 However, as Jessica's washing machine is a lower quality, budget version, a reasonable consumer would likely expect it to last for a lesser time period and Jessica may not be able to claim her washing machine was not of acceptable quality.